Data retention laws in the United States

-Currently, the US does not have any blanket law compelling ISPs to retain customer data, like the EU does.
-But US ISPs are required to hand over any data they have on customers, including address, credit card information and logs of what websites you’ve been visiting, if they are legally obliged via a court order from US law-enforcement1
+Currently, the US does not have any blanket law compelling ISPs to retain customer data, as the EU does.
+But US ISPs are required to hand over any data they have on customers, including address, credit card information, and logs of what websites you’ve been visiting, if they are legally obliged via a court order from US law-enforcement1.

 Fourth Amendment doesn’t apply